AngeloFrangione/libospl-deprecated/docs/index.md

 ### What is libospl ?

-libospl is a fast C library for easily managing a photolibrary.
+Open Source Photo Library short ospl is a fast C library for easily managing a photo library.

 You can use libospl to manage and import your folders, albums, and photos.
 It will automatically generate a thumbnail and put the photos in the correct place.
 All information is stored in an sqlite3 database.
+Additionnally some information such as exifs are extracted and put into the databse for fast access in the GUI without reading the photo.

 ### Example
 ```c